goManual/goManual/bufio/README.md

     fmt.Fprintln(os.Stderr, "reading standard input:", err) }
 ```
+<br><br>

-Use a Scanner to implement a simple word-count utility by scanning the input as a sequence of space-delimited tokens.
+Use a Scanner to implement a simple word-count utility by scanning the input as a sequence of space-delimited tokens.<br>
-Code:
+Code:<br>
 ```golang
 // An artificial input source. const input = "Now is the winter of our discontent,\nMade glorious summer by this sun of York.\n"